Canada

 The Basilica of Sainte-Anne-de-Beaupre is known as a shrine of miracles.
 Photo Credit: Catherine Parker

-The basilica’s history started in 1658 when a farmer donated two acres for a chapel.
-When a worker was cured of his ailment, the legend began.
-On the inside of the basilica, find crutches and walkers attached the pillars as a testament of its healing powers.
+In 1658 a farmer donated two acres for a small chapel.
+On-site, the worker was cured of his ailment, and the legend began.
+On the inside of the basilica, you’ll find crutches and walkers attached to the pillars as a testament to its healing powers.

 5 Best Foodie Spots on L'Ile d'Orleans

-The ornate ceiling of the Basilica of Sainte-Anne-de Beaupre, completed in 1946.
+The ornate ceiling of the Basilica of Sainte-Anne-de Beaupre was completed in 1946.
 Photo Credit: Catherine Parker

-Completed in 1946, construction stopped for the Depression and WWII.
-The interior of the basilica is incredibly light, not the usual dark, somber interior that most of the cathedrals have across Europe.
+Completed in 1946, construction stopped during the Depression and WWII.
+The interior of the basilica is incredibly light, not the dark, somber interior that most cathedrals across Europe have.

 Delightful little mosaics dot the top of the pillars, depicting scenes from nature.
 Isle d'Orleans